UP2005572/HoneycombMaze/README.md

 ## Overview

-This project was created as a coursework project for the 'Programming Applications and Programming Langugages' module, second year BSc(Hons.)
+This project was created as a coursework project for the 'Programming Applications and Programming Languages' module, second year BSc(Hons.)
 Compugter Science course at University of Portsmouth.

 ## Further Context